MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/sg-security/readme.txt

 = Plugin Tutorial =

-All-inclusive Security Plugin by SiteGround for Every WordPress Site Unveil the vast array of features and unleash the full potential of our plugin in our [Security Optimizer Tutorial](https://www.siteground.com/tutorials/wordpress/sg-security/).
+Unveil the vast array of features and unleash the full potential of our security plugin in our [Security Optimizer Tutorial](https://www.siteground.com/tutorials/wordpress/sg-security/).

 == SITE PROTECTION FEATURES ==

 Safeguard your WordPress application using our powerful site security toolset.
 Our comprehensive features are specifically designed to strengthen your website's defenses against malware, exploits, and various malicious activities.
-With these tools at your disposal, you can ensure the utmost protection for your website:
+With these tools at your disposal, you can ensure the utmost bot, malware and brute force protection for your website:

 = Lock and Protect System Folders =